davidmerrick/gps-scripts/readme.md

 Thanks
 ======

-Thanks to Jonas Häggqvist for the idea and code changes for using multiple folders in the SRCDIR parameter, and also for the runme.sh script.
+Thanks to Jonas HÃ¤ggqvist for the idea and code changes for using multiple folders in the SRCDIR parameter, and also for the runme.sh script.